Our Essential Services

 You can choose to send your kids to public or private school.
 Public schools give priority to students who live in the area or whose parents work in the area, but you can apply to any school in the country, provided they have vacancies.
-You can list up to five schools of your choice, in order of preference, and your kid is placed in the first with available spots.
+You can list up to five schools of your choice, in order of preference, and your kid will be placed in the first one with available spots.

 Children learn the following subjects: